rach0022/mad9137_final/README.md

 # MAD9137 Final - Passport Application in XCODE

+## Bugs:
+- [ ] preform segue to 'ShowPassportTable' does not fire, may have to change logic

 ## Layout (21 pt)

 - [x] create a tableViewController, a tableViewController class file, and assign the class to the tableView in the storyboard (3pt)